Rundle Street: Rundle Mall

-The western extent of Rundle Street, which originally ran to King William Street, was closed in 1972 to form the pedestrian street of Rundle Mall.
+The western end of Rundle Street, which originally ran to King William Street from Pulteney Street, was closed to vehicles in 1972 to form the pedestrian street of Rundle Mall.

 History

 The street was named after John Rundle, a director of the South Australian Company and member of the British House of Commons, by the Street Naming Committee on 23 May 1837.

 It was installed with the first electric street lighting in South Australia in 1895 at the former intersection of Rundle, King William and Hindley streets.

 The Malcolm Reid & Co.
 Ltd building at no. 187-207 was extensively refurbished in 1909.(See below for further details.)

 A tramline ran through the street in the early 20th century.